binux/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

 ### Find Movies

 As you can see, the sample handler has already extracted 1900+ links from this page.
-A idea of extracting detail pages is filtering links with regular expression:
+A measure of extracting detail pages is filtering links with regular expression:

 ```
 import re